Local Development

 - sync and SSE work

-This requires valid env config.
+This requires valid Compass YAML config.

 Bootstrap once from repo root: